masspayio/masspay-php-sdk/docs/Api/CatalogApi.md

 Returns list of alternative service to a provided service

-Gets a list of all the available services and pricing for each respected company for a provided country code.
+This **GET** endpoint is used to retrieve a list of alternative services to a provided service. <br> You can use this endpoint to obtain information about other available services and pricing offered by different companies for a particular destination. <br> To use this endpoint, you need to provide the `destination_token` as a required parameter in the URL Path. <br> The response will include a JSON array containing details for each company, including the company name, available alternative services, and pricing.

 ### Example